mkmark/x4-notes/README.md

   - high level pilot
   - high level crew

 Make no mistake here, any ship, even the starting Elite Vanguard can do the job, just very likely to die fast.
-A non-modded Katana with SPL MK3 is acceptable in early game.
+A non-modded Katana with SPL MK3 is acceptable in the early game.

 ### reputation trader